-- parts moving on a conveyor
+- inline quality control

 - organic materials

 - food processing

 General Description

 The N1 is a 3D laser triangulation scanner with an integrated multispectral unit developed for part inspection and quality control applications.
 It measures 3D coordinates and reflectance in visible and NIR spectrum and merges the 3D and color data into multidimensional point cloud.